jsjasee/prelegal/README.md

 Status: This project is still in progress and is not yet ready for review.

-a test repo to draft legal docs
+a test repo to draft legal docs, as a helpful assistant.